doggy8088/d2l-zh-tw/chapter_recurrent-modern/beam-search_origin.md

 Suppose that the output vocabulary contains only five elements:
-$\mathcal{Y} = \{A, B, C, D, E\}$, where one of them is “&lt;eos&gt;”.
+$\mathcal{Y} = \{A, B, C, D, E\}$, where one of them is 『&lt;eos&gt;』.
 Let the beam size be 2 and
 the maximum length of an output sequence be 3.
 At time step 1,